xxwilliam/assignment-1/README.md

 The technologies required will be the soft ware associated with the operating systems, such as engine immoblising , power windows, door locks, and braking systems.
 The soft ware for the camera will be in the same black box but run seperatly with its own hard drive and as card.
+Microcontroller units: A small computer on an integrated circuit for memory and I/O peripherals.
+GPS module: A GPS device built with tiny processors and antennas to receive the satellite data and timestamps.
+GSM module: A global system for mobile communication that works as a mobile device establishes contact with a computer.
+Relay circuit: An electronic control device integration with a GPS tracker to communicate with the vehicle’s engine. a power converter, it will also be connected devices via cloud IoT.

 Skills required will need to be advanced in automotive, eg electrical and mechanical skills, like fitting parts to braking systemsn engine managment systems, (commputer in vehical).
 Knowledge in to late model vehicles that run a carboeretta or fuel injector systems, A cert 2 or higher in automotive electrical technoledge, A cert 2 or higher in automotive studies, commputer programming can take in between 25 to 40 weeks or longer.
+Experience in cloud computering and software engineering.

 The outcome if this idea was successful would be great for the motor vehicles owners, knowing that no matter what